We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Sleep +0 points · over 7 years ago
+Sleep +0 points · about 8 years ago

 Have you tried adjusting the humidifier settings to see if this helps with the sinus issues?
 Using a nasal pillow mask vs a nasal mask or full face mask, the air is blowing directly up your nostrils and some people feel this can affect their sinuses more than the other two types of masks.
 If you think you have allergies and over the counter meds are not working well, have you considered seeing an allergist?